How to get urban economy going from linear to circular

 Managing and bringing forth solutions to systemic challenges necessarily requires interdisciplinary collaboration.
 Pelkonen, who has extensive experience in managing collaborative networks, knows first-hand the challenges of nurturing systemic change.
 She states that because of the lack of immediate and tangible value created in the collaboration, there are lots of difficulties between public and private sector partners.
 Organisational logics might differ greatly, so patient nurturing of trust between partners is needed for the collaboration to achieve its goals.

-“Without good knowledge and data, good initiatives and solutions are not possible.
-Good collaboration between higher education institutions and industry partners is needed to ensure the knowledge created is useful in practise”, Pelkonen says.
+'Without good knowledge and data, good initiatives and solutions are not possible.
+Good collaboration between higher education institutions and industry partners is needed to ensure the knowledge created is useful in practice,' Pelkonen says.

 Jaana Pelkonen is a Leading Specialist at Smart & Clean Foundation, a five-year ‘step change’ project with 29 public-private partners from the Helsinki Metropolitan cities, leading businesses, universities, research institutions, and state actors.
 The project ran from 1st July 2016 to 30th June 2021.